 - The Wyandotte County 4-H Summer Showcase held during the Wyandotte County Fair is the official event 4-H members must exhibit at to be eligible for out-of-county, regional or state competition. - Returning WyCo 4-Hers are to be re-enrolled annually by Nov.
 30 in order to be eligible to receive ribbon premiums and participate in the livestock auction as 4-Hers.
 Refer to Wyandotte County 4-H Re-Enrollment Policy on the county extension website for complete details. - Exhibitors should check the 4-H Fair Handbook rules for pre-entry deadlines, exhibit entry times, and times exhibits will be judged. - 4-H requirements apply to all exhibits unless otherwise stated in division instructions. - 4-H exhibiting is open to all 4-H members currently enrolled in Wyandotte County 4-H. - The 4-H member must own the exhibit being entered in the fair, except in Horseless Horse, Round Robin, and the Farm Animal Management Program (FAMP). - The member must be enrolled in the project in which the exhibit is being made on or before May 1st of the current 4-H year.
-The WyCo 4-H staff shall provide lists of enrolled members to each superintendent prior to exhibit check-in. - The project exhibit must have been made within the current 4-H year with the intention of it being for fulfilling the requirements of the 4-H project. - Parking Passes must be obtained from Community Club Leaders or at the June 4-H Council Meeting.
-Only club leaders may obtain entry tags from the Extension Office. - Only 4-H entries completed through FairEntry by June 20 will be accepted for 4-H Division exhibits.
+The WyCo 4-H staff shall provide lists of enrolled members to each superintendent prior to exhibit check-in. - The project exhibit must have been made within the current 4-H year with the intention of it being for fulfilling the requirements of the 4-H project. - Parking Pass information will be communicated to families by the Extension Office. - Only 4-H entries completed through FairEntry by the communicated deadline of the current year. will be accepted for 4-H Division exhibits.
 No tags will be allowed to be filled out at the county fair.
 Contact Wyandotte County 4-H Extension Staff if you need assistance with the FairEntry pre-entry system. - Each exhibitor is limited to one exhibit in each class, except when division rules state otherwise. - Some 4-H exhibit classes at county fair are not State Fair eligible; some are marked with (X) in this handbook. - Exhibits shall be entered in the correct division and class.
 Exhibits entered in the correct division, but in the wrong class shall have their ribbon placing lowered one place. - Beginning Oct.
-1, 2018, Wyandotte 4-H County Fair and all Showcase events hosted by K-State Research and Extension, Wyandotte County events implement the following rules:
+1, 2018, Wyandotte 4-H County Fair and all Showcase events hosted by K-State Research and Extension, Wyandotte County events implement the following rules: - An entry can only be shown in one division (i.e. a 4-H bucket calf entry could not be shown in the 4-H beef, 4-H dairy divisions or Open Division Classes, a 4-H rabbit entry cannot be entered in the 4-H pet division or Open

-- An entry can only be shown in one division (i.e. a 4-H bucket calf entry could not be shown in the 4-H beef, 4-H dairy divisions or Open Division Classes, a 4-H rabbit entry cannot be entered in the 4-H pet division or Open Division Classes, or a 4-H arts and crafts exhibit could not be shown in the 4-H clothing area or in Open Division Classes).
-Families must select the most appropriate division and/or classes to enter and only enter the one division/class. - Uncontrollable animals exhibited in 4-H Divisions may be asked to leave the Wyandotte County Fair at the discretion of the superintendents and may not be allowed to show or sell at the Livestock Premium Auction.
+Division Classes, or a 4-H arts and crafts exhibit could not be shown in the 4-H clothing area or in Open Division Classes).
+Families must select the most appropriate division and/or classes to enter and only enter the one division/class.

+• Uncontrollable animals exhibited in 4-H Divisions may be asked to leave the Wyandotte County Fair at the discretion of the superintendents and may not be allowed to show or sell at the Livestock Premium Auction.
 It is strongly suggested that an adult be present when 4-Hers are handling livestock and horses.